apache/zeppelin/docs/rest-api/rest-notebook.md

   </table>

 <br/>
-### Get an existing notebook information
+### Get an existing note information
   <table class="table-configuration">
     <col width="200">
     <tr>
       <td>Description</td>
-      <td>This ```GET``` method retrieves an existing notebook's information using the given id.
+      <td>This ```GET``` method retrieves an existing note's information using the given id.
-          The body field of the returned JSON contain information about paragraphs in the notebook.
+          The body field of the returned JSON contain information about paragraphs in the note.
       </td>
     </tr>
     <tr>